DaveVoyles/famous-angular-Pokemon/README.md

 Each time the user presses the **Next** button, a random number is generated between a min / max value that I've defined (say, 1-20), and it pulls a pokemon from the database which matches that number.
 Here's what it looks like:

 *http://pokeapi.co/api/v1/pokemon/1/* returns a JSON object for Bulbasaur.
-[You can play wit htheir API here.](http://pokeapi.co/)
+[You can play with their API here.](http://pokeapi.co/)

 #### Looping through the data